 - Provides assistance for students with a wide range of disabilities.
 Your first step is to fill out the application for disability services.
 Along with this application, you’ll need to send documentation of the disability.
 After that, we’ll set up an appointment to discuss services we can provide that will enhance your learning experiences at Lake Area Tech.

 If you have a documented disability and would like to receive accommodations, please provide the most recent copy of your IEP/504 plan or medical/psychological evaluations.
 When you have completed the admissions process, you will need to schedule an appointment with the Disability Services Coordinator to review your documentation and discuss possible accommodations that are available.

-If you have any questions or want to know how to send in documentation of a disability, contact Tina Cloutier, disability services coordinator.
-Her office is located in the Center for Student Engagement and Support, and her office hours are Monday through Thursday from 8 AM to 4 PM.
+If you have any questions or want to know how to send in documentation of a disability, contact our disability services coordinator.
+Her office is located in the Testing Center (Room 211), and her office hours are Monday through Thursday from 8 AM to 5 PM.
 You can also contact her at:

 Fax #- 605-882-6299

 Persons with inquiries regarding implementation and compliance regarding Title IX may contact the Watertown School District Superintendent at 200 9th St. NE, Watertown, SD 57201, 605-882-6312.
 Additional inquiries may be directed to the Regional Director, Dept. of Education, Office for Civil Rights, 1961 Stout Street, Denver, CO 80294.

 - Alternative accommodations for exams (for example, testing in a distraction-reduced environment or providing readers for exams)

 Technology provides a terrific way to remove obstacles to learning.
 Many of the available tools are free, but where are they?
 This information highlights several tools, many free, and some not.
 Click on the links below to learn more.